Lincoln-Zhou/Lincoln-Zhou.github.io/_posts/2020-7-1-The-Basics-of-Building-a-Blog.md

-Now wait a moment, and the post you just upload will be accessible from the index page of your personal blog
+Now wait a moment, and the post you just upload will be accessible from the index page of your personal blog.